15 Top-Rated Things to Do in Jupiter, FL

 It's easy to believe you're in the wild at Busch Wildlife Sanctuary.
 Paths lead visitors through cypress swamp, pine flatwoods, and dense oak hammock, introducing them to some of Florida's greatest animal residents along the way.
 From otters to pelicans to owls, amazing creatures live within spacious cages in this outdoor sanctuary.
 A long boardwalk guides guests past alligators.

-So much more than a zoo, this non-profit organization has two main goals: 1.
-To rehabilitate sick, injured, and orphaned wild animals and 2.
-To promote wildlife and conservation.
+So much more than a zoo, this non-profit organization has two main goals: One, to rehabilitate sick, injured, and orphaned wild animals; and two, to promote wildlife and conservation.

 The on-site wildlife hospital is home to animals undergoing treatment, while informative signs teach guests about the creatures and plants they'll spot along the way.
 Head inside to the Robert W. McCullough Discovery Center to partake in interactive exhibits and learn even more about the area's wildlife through multimedia displays.